Manage batches of items in a Push source

 Step 2: Upload the content update into the file container

-Perform the following PUT uploadUri request to upload the push operations required for your content update into the Amazon S3 file container you got from Step 1: Create a file container.
+Perform the following PUT uploadUri request to upload the content update into the Amazon S3 file container you got from step 1.

 Sequence diagram for PUT uploadUri request